A Beginner’s Guide to Panorama Creation

 Here is the most basic list of things you will need to make your panorama.
 You can see what equipment I personally use by checking out what’s in my camera bag!

 Any camera will be able to shoot 360° panoramas.
 If you have the choice between different cameras (your smartphone, a compact camera, a DSLR…) take the one with the widest lens.
 If you have one, I suggest you take your DSLR with its kit lens in order to get the best image quality.
 It is what I used for years and it can result in very good quality panoramas.

-As I just said, any lens is capable of capturing a 360° panorama, but the wider the better.
+As I just said, any lens is capable of capturing a 360° panorama but the wider the better.
 If you have a fisheye lens it is much easier!
-And trust me, if you get addicted to making panoramas you WILL end up buying a fisheye lens, like I did.
+And trust me, if you get addicted to making panoramas you WILL end up buying a fisheye lens as I did.

 It is the software that will stitch all your pictures together to create your panorama.
 Such software is not cheap.
 If you are not ready to make the investment yet, there is a free panorama software called Hugin that does a decent job.